 The Diviner Lunar Radiometer instrument onboard the Lunar Reconnaissance Orbiter (LRO) has been mapping the temperature of the Moon since its launch in 2009 .

 A picture is worth much more than a thousand words.
 Although scientists rely on a great variety of instruments to gather data about the Moon, detailed photographs remain one of the dominant sources of information.

 In 1972, the Apollo 17 crew set up science experiments and gathering samples of lunar rocks and regolith (soil) to bring to Earth for analysis.
 Forty years later, the Lunar Reconnaissance Orbiter Camera (LROC) imaged the landing site with enough detail to see the tracks of the rover and footprints the astronauts left behind!

-- These lithograph images show the face of the Moon taken by Apollo 11 astronauts.
+These lithograph images show the face of the Moon taken by Apollo 11 astronauts.
 Astronauts Edwin Aldrin, Pete Conrad and Harrison Schmitt are shown in other photographs on missions to the lunar surface.
-There's also a picture of an Apollo 15 moon rock.

 The shape of a planetary surface tells scientists a lot about how that surface formed and changed over time.